-Suzanne Smith, MBACEO, Social Impact Architects Adjunct Professor, UTA & SMU
+Suzanne Smith, MBA CEO, Social Impact Architects Adjunct Professor, UTA & SMU Leadership Dallas - 2012 Leadership North Texas - 2013

-Suzanne Smith serves as a coach and consultant for social organizations seeking to maximize the impact of their social strategies and achieve real, measurable results.
-Having spent the greater part of the past three decades generating innovative and breakthrough social ideas, she has been widely recognized for her success in building and implementing award-winning programs and initiatives within the social sector.
-The daughter of two career educators, she has deep expertise in the social sector locally and nationally.
-Suzanne holds an MBA from Duke University's Fuqua School of Business, where she was a CASE (Center for the Advancement of Social Entrepreneurship) scholar.
+Suzanne Smith, MBA, serves as a coach and consultant for social organizations seeking to maximize the impact of their social strategies and achieve real, measurable results.
+For nearly three decades, she has generated innovative and breakthrough social ideas.
+With deep local and national social sector expertise, she has been widely recognized for her success in building and implementing award-winning programs and initiatives within the sector.
+Suzanne holds an MBA from Duke University's Fuqua School of Business, where she was a CASE (Center for the Advancement of Social Entrepreneurship) scholar and studied under Greg Dees.

-Outside of Social Impact Architects, Suzanne holds a research fellowship at the Center for the Advancement of Social Entrepreneurship at Duke University and is an adjunct professor in the school of management at the University of Texas at Arlington and SMU.
-She is also a member of the prestigious Society of Organizational Learning (founded by Peter Senge).
+Outside of Social Impact Architects, Suzanne is an adjunct professor in the school of management at The University of Texas at Arlington and SMU.
+She is also a member of the prestigious Society of Organizational Learning (founded by Peter Senge) and National Network of Consultants to Grantmakers.
+She is also honored to serve on the board of Aileron to help entrepreneurs go to the next level.